We are

 Engineering language, not sales language.

 Every prospect call begins with a technical question, not a discount.
-The first thing we want to know is what's actually breaking on your line — gauge variation, screen pack frequency, resin contamination, gearbox failures.
+The first thing we want to know is what's actually breaking on your line — dimensional drift, throughput targets, tooling wear, gearbox failures.
 The procurement conversation comes after.

 ii